 Choosing the best shape

-Do you want to use your maternity cushion only during pregnancy or at home?
+Do you want to use your maternity pillow only during pregnancy or at home?
 Choose a large, soft U-shaped model for optimum comfort.
 Or do you need a portable accessory that you can easily carry with you when feeding your baby?
 Choose a more compact, curved C-shaped nursing pillow.

-Test the cushion filling
+Test the padding

 Select skin-friendly materials